How to Sell on Spoonflower, the basics

 Stay in touch with customers and build relationships.
 The more interaction you have with your customers, the more you will know who they are and what is important to them in terms of designs they already buy and evaluating what their preferences are.
 A few great ways to engage with your audience is to do the following:

-• Follow your customers on social media to see what they are making and doing
+• Follow your customers on social media to see how they are using your designs

 • Feature customer creations with your designs and tag them